Finch-API/react-connect/README.md

   const onError = ({ errorMessage, errorType }) => console.error(errorMessage, errorType);
   const onClose = () => console.log('User exited Finch Connect');

+  // Generate a session ID using the /connect/sessions endpoint on the Finch API
+  // See the docs here https://developer.tryfinch.com/api-reference/connect/new-session#create-a-new-connect-session
+  const sessionId = '';

   const { open } = useFinchConnect({
-    // Session ID is the result from the /connect/sessions API call.
-See the [doccumentation](https://developer.tryfinch.com/api-reference/connect/new-session#create-a-new-connect-session) about creating new connect sessions for further implementation details.
-    sessionId: '<your-session-id>',
-    // zIndex: 999,
-    onSuccess,
+    sessionId,
+    // zIndex: 999, // Set this to change the z-index of the Connect iframe, defaults to 999 onSuccess,
     onError,
     onClose,